MarimoElectronics/Yonaguni-docs/README.md

 #### **USB PD IC I2C Port (J10)**
   To program USB PD IC(STUSB4500), use this I2C Port.

-  However, Yonaguni users typically do not program the STUSB4500.
+  However, ADRV9002 RF-SoM users typically do not program the STUSB4500.

 | Pin No | Type | Mnemonic | Note |
 ----|----|----|----